Agricultural water supply

 Farm status must be renewed every year to maintain your irrigation water rates.

-The irrigation water turn-on for 2024 is scheduled to begin April 8-19 and applies to all Agricultural irrigation services as well as all residential non-potable water services.
-New roadside signs will be set-up throughout the Southeast Kelowna area with those details.
-With over 700 connections to service, we appreciate your patience as work is done as efficiently as possible.
-If you would like to make a special request that we prioritize your property turn-on (weather permitting), please see the contact information listed in the early and late turn-on/off requests section below.
+The agricultural irrigation water turn-ons for 2025 is tentatively scheduled for mid April, weather dependent.
+This schedule applies to all seasonal City controlled irrigation services within the City of Kelowna water utility.
+Private on-site services are the responsibility of the property owner.
+Roadside signs will be set-up throughout the Southeast Kelowna area in advance to advise of the schedule.
+With over 700 services to attend, we appreciate your patience as work is done as efficiently as possible.
+If you would like a specific turn on date (weather permitting), please refer to the early turn-on request instructions.

 We will be marking irrigation services with flags as we turn them on.